University of Wisconsin-Green Bay logo

 1968

-UW–Green Bay officially came into being, with first classes held at the Deckner Center.
+UW–Green Bay officially comes into being, holding first classes at the Deckner Center.

 1969